MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## DLP schema

-DLP events are available for Exchange Online, SharePoint Online, and OneDrive For Business.
+DLP events are available for Exchange Online, Endpoint(devices) and SharePoint Online, and OneDrive For Business.
 Note that DLP events in Exchange are only available for events based on unified DLP policy (e.g. configured via Security & Compliance Center).
 DLP events based on Exchange Transport Rules are not supported.

 DLP (Data Loss Prevention) events will always have UserKey="DlpAgent" in the common schema.
 There are three types of DlpEvents that are stored as the value of the Operation property of the common schema:

 - DlpRuleMatch - This indicates a rule was matched.
-These events exist in both Exchange and SharePoint Online and OneDrive for Business.
+These events exist in all Exchange, Endpoint(devices) and SharePoint Online and OneDrive for Business.
 For Exchange it includes false positive and override information.
 For SharePoint Online and OneDrive for Business, false positive and overrides generate separate events.

 - DlpRuleUndo - These only exist in SharePoint Online and OneDrive for Business, and indicate a previously applied policy action has been "undone" – either because of false positive/override designation by user, or because the document is no longer subject to policy (either due to policy change or change to content in doc).